-About Climate +
+About Climate+

 At Textile Exchange, our goal is to help the fashion and textile industry achieve a 45% reduction in the greenhouse gas (GHG) emissions that come from producing fibers and raw materials by 2030.
-This is known as Tier 4 of the supply chain, and it accounts for 24% of the industry's GHG impacts related to it.
+This is known as Tier 4 of the supply chain, and it accounts for 24% of the industry's GHG impacts.